Multicolor Image

 An Implementable Crisis Management Plan

-The key to avoiding a crisis is issue management.
-However, if you find yourself in a crisis in the business world it is critical to be prepared, act swiftly and communicate properly.
-Crisis don’t just disappear through avoidance.
-Being honest, timely, direct and confident in your response is critical.
-Having a plan will help you navigate the negative and move forward faster.
+If you find yourself in a crisis in the business world it is critical to be prepared, act swiftly, and communicate properly.
+A Crisis doesn’t just disappear through avoidance.
+Being honest, timely, direct, and confident in your response is critical.
+Having a public relations strategy will help you navigate the negative and move forward faster.

 1. Establish a Plan or Strategy.
-Plan before the crisis even happens.
+Create a crisis response plan before a crisis even happens.
 You’ll find that if you have a plan established, a good majority of the potential crises may be preventable because you’re working through issues and solutions and anticipating problems before they even happen.
 You should identify your crisis management team.
 Who will be the face and spokesperson should a crisis arise?
 This person or people should be trained in some level of communication and media relations if they’ll be responding publicly at any point.
 Who will be responsible for responding on social media or review sites?
 These individuals should know how to proceed with responding and be trained as well.
 This team should, if the situation requires, have access to an HR, legal and technical team or representative.
 Lastly, at the very base level, you should focus on fostering a company culture in which your entire team supports a healthy brand and takes responsibility in preventing and recovering from disasters.

 2. Communicate with Your Team.
 Make sure your team knows what is happening and what the Crisis Management Plan is.
 This helps you avoid having a staff member, who is not completely informed, issue a statement without having the whole story.
 It also supports a healthy culture as mentioned above.